-Join Richard Harrington for an in-depth discussion in this video Using video actions, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Using video actions, part of Photoshop: Automation.

 I'd like to take a moment to show you a very specific action set.…It's designed for people working with video.…And these are some actions that I co-wrote…with Daniel Brown that ship with Adobe Photoshop.…Now, I've updated the actions through the years and…you can find additional newer versions of this action…set on my website, but there is a core…set that ships with Photoshop that's still quite useful.…Here's how it works.…In the actions panel, from the pop up menu just…choose video actions.…Now I don't recommend that you really need the broadcast safe ones anymore, but…things like the ability to remove interlace…flicker or to create slideshows are quite useful.…

 These broadcast safe ones are really designed for use in analog system.…If you need to clamp the levels down to broadcast safe…for things like switchers or applications that needed a more clamped…white and black point.
 Let's browse and open up a couple files.…There we go.…And in this case I want to make some Alpha Channels.…So I have some text layers here it's fine and…